QMeqGR/qm-maxima/README.txt

 harmonic oscillator state, say ‘n’, to be both ‘scalar’ and ‘integer’, as shown in the examples below.

+ -- Function: ap
+     ‘ap’ is the raising operator ‘a^{+}’ for quantum harmonic oscillator states.

+ -- Function: am
+     ‘a’ is the lowering operator ‘a^{-}’ for quantum harmonic oscillator states.

    A common problem is to compute the 1st order change in energy of a state due to a perturbation of the harmonic potential, say an additional factor ‘V(x) = x^2 + g*x^4’ for small ‘g’.
 This example is performed